Pirates of the Caribbean: The Eye of the Wind

 Gibbs: “Aye, and too late.”

 “FUN AND GAMES” SEQUENCE: This is the “promise of the premise” sequence of the film, and it delivers on a promise that the pirate films have never delivered upon: scenes of actual piracy by Jack and Barbossa.
 The pirate fleet sacks multiple cities (Boston, Charleston, St. Augustine, New Orleans) in search of some treasure Mary is hesitant to reveal or explain.
-They finally seek refuge at a tiny port in a lonely estuary … providing an opportunity for an inside joke with the audience.
+They finally seek refuge at a tiny port in a lonely estuary … providing an opportunity for an inside joke with the audience about Washington, DC.

 Sparrow (shouting across the water to Barbossa in his ship): “What’s the name of this port we’re hiding out in?”

 Barbossa: “Georgetown.”
 (With a sarcastic nod) “Named after our mutual friend, the King.
-It’s the last port up the Potomac, nothing but trappers and tobacco farmers surrounded by worthless tracts of woodlands that’ll likely never amount to aught but wilderness.
+It’s the last port up the Potomac, nothing but trappers and tobacco farmers surrounded by worthless tracts of swamps and woodlands that’ll likely never amount to aught but wilderness.
 As safe for a rogue with thievery in his heart as any place on earth, and ever will be!”

 Sparrow (mouths “pooo-tooo-maaac”): “Oy, so why…”